markthos/Pro-Readme-Generator/README.md

   * [Questions](#questions)

   ## Installation
-  Clone a copy of this repo into a folder on your computer.
-Open in VScode and make sure that you have Node.js and Inquirer@6.3.1 installed.
+  Clone a copy of this repo into a foldler on your computer.
+Open in Vscode and make sure that you have Node.js installed already.
+In the integrated terminal use npm intall inquirer@6.3.1.

   ## Usage
-  To run the application open the folder in your integratd terminal and type node index.js in the command line.
-Answer the questions with as much detail as your can and the application will generate a README.md file for you.
+  To run this application, open the folder in your integrated terminal and type node index.js in the command line.
+Answer the questions with as much detail as you can and the application will generate a README file.
 Copy that file into your application repo to use as your README file.

   ## License
   This project is under the MIT [License](https://opensource.org/licenses/MIT) license.